Yagi Studio/Getty Images

 Chris Ryan/Getty Images

-No. 6: Your portfolio is big enough to withstand losses
+6. Your portfolio can withstand losses

 But a portfolio that is large and diversified by asset class can protect you in bad markets.
-If it's composed of different types of tax-deferred and tax-free assets, your portfolio is more likely to throw off enough income to sustain a long retirement than one that isn't.
+A portfolio that's composed of different types of tax-deferred and tax-free assets is more likely to generate enough income to sustain a long retirement than one that isn't.

-RATE SEARCH: Start a savings account now for your retirement.
+Start a savings account now for your retirement.
 Compare savings account rates today!